hxr413/Harvard-CS50-2023/README.md

 # CS50’s Introduction to Computer Science
-*6th Feb, 2023 - 13th April, 2023 (Without Final Project - will come back for it later!)*
+*6th Feb, 2023 - 13th April, 2023 (without Final Project - will come back for it later!)*

 ### [Course Website](https://cs50.harvard.edu/x/2023/)
 For more information on the CS50 series, see this [CS50 Guide](https://www.classcentral.com/report/harvard-cs50-guide/).
 For my work on the basic level course [CS50 Tech](https://cs50.harvard.edu/technology/2017/), see the [CS50T](CS50T) directory.
 For my work on the core level course [CS50 Python](https://cs50.harvard.edu/python/2022/), see the [CS50P](CS50P) directory.

 ### My Assignment Work